azu/express-mongo-sanitize-reporter/README.md

 [express-mongo-sanitize](https://github.com/fiznool/express-mongo-sanitize) drop invalid property from request.

-I want to check that the application use `$` and `.` as valid request before introducing [express-mongo-sanitize](https://github.com/fiznool/express-mongo-sanitize).
+I want to check that the application use `$` and `.` as valid case before introducing [express-mongo-sanitize](https://github.com/fiznool/express-mongo-sanitize).

 So, I want to get dry-run/report-only mode for [express-mongo-sanitize](https://github.com/fiznool/express-mongo-sanitize).